OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 #### 4.1.1.2 Entity Metadata for Actions ####

 Starting in the OData 3.0 protocol, the `actions` name/value pair MAY be included in `__metadata`.
-The value is a JSON object that contains one name/value pair for each Action that the server wishes to advertise.
+The value is a JSON object that contains Action advertisement name/value pairs.
+See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

-For each name/value pair, the name MUST be an Action Metadata URL.
-The value MUST be an array of JSON objects.
-Any number of JSON objects is allowed in this array.
-Each object in this array MUST have at least two name/value pairs: `title` and `target`.
-The order of these name/value pairs MUST be considered insignificant.

-The `target` name/value pair MUST contain a bound Action Target URL.

-The `title` name/value pair MUST contain the Action Title as a string.

 #### 4.1.1.3 Entity Metadata for Functions ####

 Starting in the OData 3.0 protocol, the `functions` name/value pair MAY be included in `__metadata`.
-The value is a JSON object that contains one name/value pair for each Action that the server wishes to advertise.
+The value is a JSON object that contains Function advertisement name/value pairs.
+See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

-For each name/value pair, the name MUST be a Function Metadata URL.
-The value MUST be an array of JSON objects.
-Any number of JSON objects is allowed in this array.
-Each object in this array MUST have at least two name/value pairs: `title` and `target`.
-The order of these name/value pairs MUST be considered insignificant.

 The name MUST only identify functions that are bindable to the current EntityType.
 If overloads exist that cannot be bound to the current EntityType,